-The festival’s laurels are available on request for films in the official selection.
-Producers and distributors of participating/winning films are requested to include in future promotional material the mention of participation in / winning of an official competition at CPH:DOX, along with the festival’s laurels.
+The festival’s laurels are available on request.
+Producers and distributors of participating / winning films are requested to include in future promotional material the mention of participation in / winning of an official competition at CPH:DOX, along with the festival’s laurels.

-A selected and confirmed film cannot be withdrawn from the programme after January 1, 2021.
-Films confirmed after January 1, 2021, cannot be withdrawn from the festival upon confirmation.
+A confirmed film cannot be withdrawn from the programme after January 1, 2024.
+Films confirmed after January 1, 2023, cannot be withdrawn from the festival upon confirmation.

 2.1.
 Competitions and awards:

 The festival selects films for six competitions:

 * DOX:AWARD (10,000 EUR): International main competition (features)

 * NEW:VISION AWARD (5,000 EUR): Experimental and artists’ films (shorts, midlength films and features)